|

 Coming into the Healing Room with a jar of fresh

-salve, Master Dínendal stopped short, set it down, and
+salve, Master Dínendal stopped short, set the jar down,

 what he had instinctively known.